Mt. Whitney is not only the tallest mountain in CA

 Whitney Portal hostel/store

 Whitney Portal also has a store that is a handy resource right next to the trailhead for supplies and food.
-The store is located in by the trailhead and the hostel is located out on the main street of Lone Pine, CA. The hostel offers nice and budget options that are hostel bunk rooms or nicer private hotel rooms.
-There is a men’s dorm bunk room, a 4 bed private dormitory, private queen and single rooms, a female dorm room and a room with double beds.
-There are many options for your party or family.
-This is a good place to stay especially in winter weather that is a still close and nice option.
-There are showers and even a kitchen to cook as well.
-You can click to make reservations on their website here.
-The store sells cool souvenirs of your hike as well as great snacks, drinks and meals.
-Their burger tastes pretty good after conquering the mountain.
+The store is located by the trailhead, and the hostel is located out on the main street of Lone Pine, CA. The hostel offers nice, budget options, including hostel bunk rooms or nicer private hotel rooms.
+There is a men’s dorm bunk room, a

 Whitney Portal Hostel & Hotel Hours